koskenni/twol/README.md

 # twol: Compiler and other tools for two-level morphology

+These tools can be installed to your computer from PyPi by normal commands, such as

+   pip3 install --user

+For more instructions, see TWO Wiki https://github.com/koskenni/twol/wiki

 **NOTE:** the programs are under development and many of them may not work as expected